alexkin15/Butterfly-ID/README.md

 - Expand dataset to include all 260+ butterfly species in Hong Kong
 - Improve model accuracy with data augmentation
 - Add a mobile app version for field use
+- Implement a feature that allows users to capture photos directly using their device's camera for real-time species identification.

 ---
 ## 🚀 Flow Chart